X

 | Ibuprofen combination not recognised as a risk | Very common | "The app warned me not to take ibuprofen.
 I didn't know that." |

-| Stopping without tapering on own initiative | Very common | "I just stopped — then the brain zaps started." |
+| Stopping on one's own without tapering | Very common | "I just stopped – then the brain zaps came." |

-| Sexual side effects never raised | Common | "I never dared to ask my doctor about it." |
+| Sexual side effects not discussed | Common | "I never dared to ask my doctor about it." |

-| Weight gain frustrating | Common | "8 kg in a year — and no one told me that could be the citalopram." |
+| Weight gain frustrating | Common | "8 kg in a year – and no one told me it could be the citalopram." |

 | QT interval never checked | Occasional | "I've been on 40 mg for 3 years and never had an ECG." |

-| St John's wort taken alongside | Occasional | "I thought herbal couldn't be harmful." |
+| Took St John's wort as well | Occasional | "I thought herbal couldn't do any harm." |